-Have them offer promotions to their followers.
+Have them offer promotions like coupons and discounts to their followers.

 This can be a coupon, an affiliate link with discount attached, or even just a sale announcement.
 Here, the idea is to encourage their audience to experience your products and services for less money.
 Alternatively, you could offer a gift with purchase while making the sale itself at full price.

-Turn them into brand ambassadors.
+Convert them into brand ambassadors.

 In many ways, this is easy with nano influencers.
 They haven’t gotten a lot of offers yet, so they’re excited to monetize their influence.
 Plus, with the higher level of authenticity, their followers will be more trusting.
 Finally, since brand ambassadors grow their brand along with yours, it’s a bigger win-win for nano influencers.

 At the end of the day, nano influencers are an important way for brands to reach potential customers.
 With their high level of engagement, enthusiasm, and authenticity, these everyday people are well equipped to help your brand grow.
-Best of all, they’re easy and economical to work with during a down economy.
+Best of all, they’re easy and economical to work with during a down-turned economy.